• Skip to primary navigation

 Flour

 Our standard recipe contains white bread flour.
-Many other types of flours can be substituted for part or all of the bread flour.
-Keep in mind that white bread flour will contain the most gluten, so breads made with a mixture of other flours will be more dense and will not rise as high.
+Many other types of flour can be substituted for part or all of the bread flour.
+Remember that white bread flour will contain the most gluten, so bread made with a mixture of other flour will be more dense and not rise as high.

-Some types of flour, such as rice and corn flour, do not contain any gluten, so to get a decent rise, you must use at least part white bread flour.
-Other flours you can use include whole wheat, rye, buckwheat, chickpea, bean flours, sprouted wheat, spelt, oat and soy.
-I am certain that there are others out there, as well.
+Some types of flour, such as rice and corn flour, do not contain gluten, so to get a decent rise, you must use at least part white bread flour.
+You can also use whole wheat, rye, buckwheat, chickpea, bean flour, sprouted wheat, spelt, oat, and soy.
+I am sure that there are others out there, as well.

 Fats

 Fat that is incorporated in bread dough will inhibit gluten formation.
-The resulting loaf will not rise quite as high as a loaf made without fat.
-On the positive side, fats, especially butter and olive oil, add a lot of flavor to the finished product.
+The resulting loaf will not rise as high as a loaf made without fat.
+On the positive side, fats, especially butter and olive oil, add much flavor to the finished product.

 Fats keep the crumb tender and can help improve the shelf life of your bread by a day or so.
 Almost any fat can be added to a bread dough.